desicochrane/blogger/src/posts/2018-03-04-fibonacci-part-1.md

 <img style="max-width: 500px;" src="../img/fibonacci-naive.dot.svg">
 </p>

 Our graph shows our algorithm behaves like a tree and seems to grow in an exponential manner.
 In fact we can see that as \\(n\\) increases our tree will have a height of approximately \\(n\\), with each layer having approximately double the nodes of the above layer.
-Since the addition operations happen in the leaves, we can see there will be \\(2^n\\) additions, which means our code runs in exponential time.
+Since the addition operations happen in the leaves, we can see there will be \\(2^n\\) numbers to add up!
 Also each node in the entire graph roughly corresponds to another function call added to our call-stack which means we are taking exponential space as well!

 > It's no wonder then that I ran out of memory trying to perform `Fib(90)`. \\(2^{90}\\) is an obscenely large number and too much for my mac to handle.